sohaibssb/Kubernetes-Deployment-on-DigitalOcean/README.md

 # Kubernetes Deployment on DigitalOcean
-Deployed The Application To Kubernates Digital Ocean
+Deployed The Application "Car Rental System" To Kubernates Digital Ocean

 This repository contains the source code and deployment configurations for a car rental system, seamlessly deployed to a Kubernetes cluster on DigitalOcean.
 The system is designed to manage and streamline car rental operations through efficient microservices architecture.